yuriatgoogle/stack-doctor/opentelemetry-traces-logs/README.md

 ![image](https://github.com/yuriatgoogle/stack-doctor/raw/master/opentelemetry-traces-logs/images/logentry.png)

-Notice the `spanId` and `trace` fields.
+Notice that the `spanId` and `trace` fields are populated appropriately.

 ## Viewing traces

 I can run the app locally (after using `gcloud auth application-default login` to write default credentials) and send traffic to http://localhost:8080.
-Here's the resulting trace:
+Here's a resulting trace:

 ![image](https://github.com/yuriatgoogle/stack-doctor/raw/master/opentelemetry-traces-logs/images/trace.png)

 > Note that the trace contains both Events - added with the `span.AddEvent()` method - and logs, written as described above.